Code-Institute-Submissions/Milestone-Project-261/README.md

 In order to clone this project:

-1. Log in to Github and find the Github Repository.
+1. Log in to GitHub and find the GitHub Repository.
 2. Click the "code" button and copy the HTTPS link
 3. Open Git terminal and type "git clone" followed by the link and hit "enter".